PTAB

 • Title: Method and System of Providing Periodic Replication

-• Brief Description: The ’299 patent describes a data availability technique called "periodic replication."
-The invention replaces prior art replication logs with a "storage object" that contains both a point-in-time copy of a primary data volume and a map of changes to that volume, which is used to periodically update a secondary site.
+• Brief Description: The ’299 patent describes a data replication technique for maintaining a replica of a primary data source at a secondary site to minimize data loss.
+The claimed invention replaces prior art replication logs with a "storage object" that contains both a point-in-time copy of the primary data volume and a map of changes made to that volume.

 3. Grounds for Unpatentability